 Volunteers planting wildflowers at the Flower Power CV event in BC (Photo by NCC)

-NCC's Conservation Volunteers program engages people in the protection of Canada's biodiversity while providing a meaningful, hands-on educational experience.
-Our events are carefully designed to ensure your volunteer time is dedicated to important conservation action while learning about our local ecosystems and how we fit into them.
+NCC's Conservation Volunteers program engages people of all ages in the protection of Canada's species and natural habitats while providing a meaningful, hands-on educational experience.
+Our events are carefully designed to ensure your volunteer time is dedicated to important conservation action.
+You'll also learning about our local ecosystems and how we fit into them.

-The Conservation Volunteers program offers volunteers opportunities to join NCC staff on projects designed to contribute to the long-term stewardship of ecologically significant properties owned and managed by NCC and its partners right across Canada.
+The Conservation Volunteers program offers opportunities to join NCC staff on projects that contribute to the long-term care of ecologically significant properties owned and managed by NCC and our partners across Canada.

 Darkwoods sits on the shores of Kootenay Lake, British Columbia (Photo by M.A.
 Beaucher)